CyberMyke/Photography-Full-Stack-Development-Showcase/content/pages/Photography/life-of-our-development-team.md

       borderRadius: medium
 seo:
   metaTitle: A Day in the Life of Our Development Team
-  metaDescription: You can add the excerpt and main keywords of your blog post here.
+  metaDescription: You can add the excerpt and main keywords of your photography post here.
   socialImage: /images/abstract-feature3.svg
   type: Seo
 colors: bg-light-fg-dark